Brechin

 Nevertheless, the designation is often used, with examples being the City of Brechin and District Community Council, City of Brechin and Area Partnership, City of Brechin Civic Trust and Brechin City Football Club.
 Kinnaird Castle is nearby.
-Brechin is located slightly closer to Dundee than Aberdeen and is located on the A90 between the cities.
+Brechin is located slightly closer to Dundee than Aberdeen on the A90 between the cities.
 It is the fourth largest settlement of Angus.

 History

 In the centre of Brechin is a small museum in the Brechin Town House, and an award-winning tourist attraction, the Caledonian Railway.
-Along with the cathedral and round tower, part of the chapel of Brechin's Maison Dieu or hospital survives from the Middle Ages; the Maison Dieu was founded before 1267 by William de Brechin.
+Along with the cathedral and round tower, part of the chapel of Brechin's Maison Dieu or hospital survives from the Middle Ages.
+The Maison Dieu was founded by William de Brechin before 1267, with an older source indicating a founding about 1256 since the charter was witnessed by Albin, who was Bishop of Brechin from 1247 to 1269.
+William de Brechin made a second grant of a "right of a road" in 1267.
 The Maison Dieu chapel is in the care of Historic Environment Scotland.
 The Bank Street drill hall was completed in 1879.

 The Guildry Incorporation of Brechin was formed in 1629 by merchants and traders in the Burgh and in 1666 obtained recognition of its rights under Decree of the Convention of Burghs.
 The Guildry's historic purposes have been assumed by local government and its current functions are social and civic.
+On 19 October 2023, residents of the town were evacuated due to Storm Babet.

+On 5 March 2025, the disused Maison Dieu church was damaged by a fire.